Tim-Hofmeester/Mostela-poland/README.md

 <b>Data</b>

 The weasel-data.RData file contains the detection history and covariate data as used in the manuscript.
+The vole-abundance covariate is given as standardized values.

-The RN-model-and-correlations.R file contains the code to run the RN-model on the weasel data using the unmarked and ubms packages.
+The RN-model.R file contains the code to run the RN-model on the weasel data using the unmarked and ubms packages.
+The code runs the two models presented in the manuscript, as well as some diagnostic tests and model comparison.